MichaelChirkov/Valamis-LXP/README.md

 * Training Events
 * Lesson Studio Beta

-Valamis is a social learning environment for sharing and receiving knowledge.
-We want to enable people to share their knowledge and learn through digital technologies and user interaction.
-You can use Valamis as your organization's social learning environment.

-Supported Liferay version is currently 6.2 and DXP 7.0 SP3.
+Supported Liferay version is 6.2 and DXP 7.0 SP3.
 The targeted version of SCORM is 2004 4th edition with support of SCORM 1.2.
 All server-side code is written using the Scala programming language for the JVM.